-1. If a student's final grade in two or more core subjects (language, math, science, social studies, Bible) is an "F" or a "D-", the student will be required to take summer remedial coursework through an approved program.
+1. If a student's final grade in two or more core subjects (language, math, science, social studies, Bible) is an "F" or a "D", the student will be expected to take summer remedial coursework through an approved program which is not included normal school tuition costs.